Peter-St/Android-UVC-Camera/README.md

 Link on Play Store:
 https://play.google.com/store/apps/details?id=humer.uvc_camera&hl=de

+For now only 32 bit Devices are supported.

 This is a Android Studio Project.
 It connects to a usb camera from your Android Device.
 (OTG cabel or OTG Hub needed)

 # This Project was built to perform an Isochronous Video Stream from all Android Devices (Above 4.1 Ice Cream Sandwich)(Mediathek Devices too).